 A computer and Internet connection can help keep homebound seniors fully engaged, and even social.
 Through the Internet, elderly people can research favorite hobbies, chat with others, and stay informed.
 They can also play games, such as interactive Bingo, and do mental exercises to keep the mind sharp.
 With a webcam, microphone and a free Internet calling service, the homebound elderly can keep in touch with family members who live far away and see loved ones in real time on their computer screen.
 Homebound seniors can also find online work to supplement their income.

 Homebound seniors may need to rethink their hobbies.
-A book lover who can no longer get to the library can subscribe to an online book rental service or host a monthly book club in his home.
+A book lover who can no longer get to the library can subscribe to an online book rental service or host a monthly book club in his home to share his love of literacy while socializing.
 For the gardener without access to an outdoor garden, indoor potted plants or a mini-garden on windowsills can be acceptable substitutes.
 Homebound seniors can also explore new hobbies, such as painting or flower arranging.
 To share hobbies, they can host a monthly board game or checkers tournament.

 Staying home doesn't have to mean staying out of shape.
 Homebound seniors can be as fit and healthy as possible in a variety of ways.
 Simple calf raises and stretching can be done while watching TV.
 A set of light hand weights can be used by some homebound seniors to maintain their upper-body strength, while light ankle weights can help strengthen their legs.
 They can also utilize senior aerobics, Pilates or yoga DVDs to aid in flexibility and bone strength.
 Seniors can find the motivation to do those workouts by hosting an exercise group at home with other seniors.